 I haven’t seen many of these around, but this would be where each person gets a number, and you get each “nth” card that comes up.

-For example, if you’re the 10th person, you get the 10th card that comes up, then they count to thirty, start over at one, and then you get the 10th card again.
+For example, if you’re the 10th person in a 30 person break, you get the 10th card that comes up, then they count to thirty, start over at one, and then you get the 10th card again.

 Packs/Boxes

-Sort of like the “nth” card, this type of break involved sealed wax (packs and/or boxes.)
-Then if you’re #10, you get group #10!
+Sort of like the “nth” card, this type of break involves sealed wax (packs and/or boxes.)
+Then if you’re #10, you get the 10th box or pack.

 Now, sometimes the breaker will open these packs for you on camera and you get everything inside, or they’ll just mail the unopened wax out to you.